Reflection on the "MEDIA AND INFORMATION SOURCES"

 Books cover virtually any topic, fact or fiction.
 For research purposes, you will probably be looking for books that synthesize all the information on one topic to support a particular argument or thesis.

-| when looking for lotsof information on a topic to put your topic in context with other important issues to find historical information to find summaries of research to support an argument |
+Libraries organize and store their book collections on shelves called "stacks." | when looking for lotsof information on a topic to put your topic in context with other important issues to find historical information to find summaries of research to support an argument |

 Encyclopedias